 Figure 2 P2P Example Architecture

 Figure 2 shows an example delivery architecture for P2P messages.
-In the example, messages are mobile originated and mobile terminated.

-A mobile user sends an SMS to another mobile user.
+In this example, a mobile user sends an SMS to another mobile user.
 The message is submitted to the SMSC at the OSP.
-When the recipient is available, the SMSC sends the message towards the recipient, potentially via an SMS Hub, which forwards the message to the mobile recipient via an SMSF, MME, or IP-SM-GW depending on the network type.
+When the recipient is available, the SMSC sends the message towards the recipient, potentially via an SMS/MMS Intercarrier Gateway, which forwards the message to the mobile recipient via an SMSF, MME, or IP-SM-GW depending on the network type.

 [Open Question: Is the SMSC at the OSP or TSP for Mobile Origination?]
 Robotext Issues